Published July 2024. Last updated June 2025.

 - Dietary patterns and new diagnoses of anxiety and depression in all age groups (including pre/post-natal depression during pregnancy and breastfeeding).

-- Ultra-processed food and new diagnoses of anxiety/depression, asthma and dietary allergies, and neurocognitive development in children and adolescents.
+- Ultra-processed food (UPF) and new diagnoses of anxiety/depression, asthma and dietary allergies, and neurocognitive development in children and adolescents.

 - Why are you reviewing ultra-processed foods?

 Stakeholders are interested in ultra-processed foods.
 In the NHMRC 2021 stakeholder survey, the most requested new topic was food processing, including ultra-processed foods.
-The Dietary Guidelines Expert Committee also considered ultra-processed foods and health outcomes a high priority for review as it is an active area of research and there is likely to be significant new evidence since the 2013 Dietary Guidelines.
+The Dietary Guidelines Expert Committee also considered ultra-processed foods and health outcomes a high priority for evidence review as it is an active area of research and there is likely to be significant new evidence since the 2013 Dietary Guidelines.

 Find more information about the scoping and prioritisation activities, evidence mapping process and new evidence reviews.